-In May 2009, the FASB issued FAS No. 165, "Subsequent Events" ("FAS 165"), which provides guidance to establish general standards of accounting for and disclosures of events that occur after the balance sheet date but before financial statements are issued or are available to be issued.
-FAS 165 also requires entities to disclose the date through which subsequent events were evaluated as well as the rationale for why that date was selected.
-FAS 165 is effective for interim and annual periods ending after June 15, 2009.
-FAS 165 is effective for the Company during the quarter ending July 31, 2009.

-The adoption of FAS 165 is not expected to have a material impact on the financial condition, results of operations, and disclosures of the Company.
+In May 2009, the FASB issued standards which provide guidance to establish accounting for and disclosures of events that occur after the balance sheet date but before financial statements are issued or are available to be issued.
+These standards also require entities to disclose the date through which subsequent events were evaluated as well as the rationale for why that date was selected.
+These standards are effective for interim and annual periods ending after June 15, 2009.
+These standards were effective for the Company during the quarter ending July 31, 2009.
+The adoption of these standards did not have a material impact on the financial condition, results of operations, and cash flows of the Company.

-In April 2009, the FASB issued FASB Staff Position FAS 157-4, Determining Whether a Market Is Not Active and a Transaction Is Not Distressed, ("FSP FAS 157-4") FSP FAS 157-4 provides guidelines for making fair value measurements more consistent with the principles presented in FAS 157.
-FSP FAS 157-4 provides additional authoritative guidance in determining whether a market is active or inactive, and whether a transaction is distressed, is applicable to all assets and liabilities (i.e. financial and nonfinancial) and will require enhanced disclosures.
-This FASB Staff Position is effective for periods ending after June 15, 2009.
-The Company is evaluating the impact that this standard will have on its financial position, results of operation, or cash flows.
+In April 2009, the FASB issued standards that provide guidelines for making fair value measurements more consistent with the principles presented in existing standards.
+These standards provide additional authoritative guidance in determining whether a market is active or inactive, and whether a transaction is distressed, is applicable to all assets and liabilities (i.e. financial and nonfinancial) and will require enhanced disclosures.
+These standards are effective for periods ending after June 15, 2009.
+The adoption of these standards did not have a material impact on the financial condition, results of operations or cash flows of the Company.

-In April 2009, the FASB issued FASB Staff Position FAS 115-2, and FAS 124-2, Recognition and Presentation of Other-Than-Temporary Impairments, ("FSP FAS 115-2 and FAS 124-2").
-FSP FAS 115-2 and FAS 124-2 provide additional guidance to provide greater clarity about the credit and noncredit component of an other-than-temporary impairment event and to more effectively communicate when an other-than-temporary impairment event has occurred.
-This FSP applies to debt securities.
-This FASB Staff Position is effective for periods ending after June 15, 2009.
-The Company is evaluating the impact that this standard will have on its financial position, results of operation, or cash flows.
+In April 2009, the FASB issued standards that provide additional guidance to provide greater clarity about the credit and noncredit component of an other-than-temporary impairment event and to more effectively communicate when an other-than-temporary impairment event has occurred.
+These standards apply to debt securities.
+These standards are effective for periods ending after June 15, 2009.
+The adoption of these standards did not have a material impact on the financial condition, results of operations or cash flows of the Company.